Weak reflection principle for L\'evy processes: Summary and extensions

-It is also worth mentioning that the technical Lemmas \ref{le:psi.est.1}-\ref{le:psiprimeUpsilon.est}, and the resulting Corollary \ref{cor:anExt}, describe a domain on which the resolvent function of a L\'evy process is well defined.
-This domain is rather large, and, in particular, the real parts of its elements are unbounded from below.
-Thus, our results provide a non-trivial estimate of the spectrum of the integro-differential operator associated with any admissible spectrally-negative L\'evy process.
-Recall that this operator is non-local and non-symmetric, which makes it very hard to describe its spectrum using the general theory (see also Remark $\ref{rem:rem.1}$ for a description of the associated difficulties).
+It is also worth mentioning that the technical Lemmas~\ref {lepsiest1}--\ref{lepsiprimeUpsilonest} and the resulting Corollary~\ref{coranExt} describe a domain on which the resolvent function of a L\'evy process is well defined.
+This domain is rather large, and in particular, the real parts of its elements are unbounded from below.
+Thus our results provide a nontrivial estimate of the spectrum of the integro-differential operator associated with any admissible spectrally-negative L\'evy process.
+Recall that this operator is nonlocal and nonsymmetric, which makes it very hard to describe its spectrum using the general theory; see also Remark~\ref{remrem1} for a description of the associated difficulties.

 To date, the weak symmetry has only been established for diffusion processes and L\'evy processes with one-sided jumps.
-However, we conjecture that these results can be extended to a larger class of time-homogeneous Markov processes -- possibly, all jump-diffusions satisfying some regularity conditions.
+However, we conjecture that these results can be extended to a larger class of time-homogeneous Markov processes---possibly all jump-diffusions satisfying some regularity conditions.
 Such an extension would allow us to solve the aforementioned problems for a larger class of stochastic processes.
-In particular, as discussed in Section \ref{se:example}, including the NIG process in the scope of our analysis would establish a connection with the relativistic Schr\"odinger equation which is important in Physics.
+In particular, as discussed in Section~\ref{seexample}, including the NIG process in the scope of our analysis would establish a connection with the relativistic Schr\"odinger equation which is important in Physics.
 Another possible extension is related to the domain with respect to which the weak symmetry is defined.
 Notice that, in the present case, we split the real line into two half lines and study the weak symmetry of the process with respect to the (unique) boundary point.
 It is interesting to extend these results to the case of a compact interval, whose boundary consists of two points (assuming the underlying Markov process does not jump across the boundary points).
-In Financial Mathematics, this problem would correspond to the static hedging of double barrier options.
+In financial mathematics, this problem would correspond to the static hedging of double barrier options.
 More generally, one can investigate domains in higher dimension and try to establish the weak symmetry with respect to their boundaries.